ductranprof99/Image-Downloader/PROJECT_CONTEXT.md

 ## Resources

-**Original Project:**
-- Location: `/Users/macbook/Documents/Personal Work/component-kit`
-- Integration Guide: `component-kit/CNI_INTEGRATION_GUIDE.md`

-**CNI Package:**
+**Package Location:**
-- Location: `/Users/macbook/Documents/Personal Work/CNI`
+- Location: `/Users/ductd/Documents/ImageDownloaderController`
-- Git Status: Initialized with initial commit
+- Git Status: Initialized with conversion commits

 **Documentation:**
-- All .md files in CNI root directory
+- All .md files in package root directory
-- Inline code documentation in headers
+- Inline code documentation in Swift files

 ## Next Session Checklist

-When opening CNI in a new session:
+When opening ImageDownloader in a new session:

 1. ✅ Read `PROJECT_CONTEXT.md` (this file)
 2. ✅ Check `README.md` for current API
-3. ✅ Review `CNI_IMPROVEMENT_PLAN.md` for roadmap
+3. ✅ Review `ROADMAP.md` for roadmap
 4. ✅ Check git status: `git status`
 5. ✅ See what's next in roadmap